HEY, I'M RACHAEL

 the founder and dreamer behind The Relational Studio.
-I'm on a mission to make relationships more satisfying.
+I'm starting a revolution to make relationships more satisfying.
 You in?

 I'm one of those people who's had to learn everything the hard way...